Rkamal21/kyro/README.md

 2. Pull a model: `ollama pull llama3.2`
 3. Set environment variables as shown above

-### Google Gemini
-**Pros:**
-- Latest AI technology
-- Fastest responses
-- Best accuracy for complex tasks

-**Cons:**
-- Requires API key and internet
-- Data sent to Google servers
-- Usage costs apply

 ### ⚠️ Important Notes

 1. **Closing the App**:
    - Press `Cmd + Q` (Mac) or `Ctrl + Q` (Windows/Linux) to quit
-   - Or use Activity Monitor/Task Manager to close `Interview Coder`
+   - Or use Activity Monitor/Task Manager to close `Kyro AI Assistant`
    - The X button currently doesn't work (known issue)

 2. **If the app doesn't start**: